The MMTA's industry link with Mufulira, Zambia

 ‘One does not sell the earth upon which the people walk’

 Smelter emissions, Mufulira, Zambia

 Unfortunately, metal merchants, commodity traders and miners do.
-Moving earth, the ore, is what we do for a living.
-Perhaps, in some way, we can move the product of that earth: high tech equipment, and some human kindness, back in return.
+It is our job.
+Moving earth, the ore, and the metals derived therefrom.
+Perhaps, in some way, therefore, we can move the product of that earth: high tech equipment, and some human kindness, back in return.

 MMTA News and Events